-Therefore, the amount spent by the school for purchase of cars totaling to INR 49,83,047 (INR 36,55,640 plus INR 13,27,407) has been added to the fund position of the school considering the same as funds available with the school, with the direction to the school to recover this amount from the Society within 30 days from the date of issue of this order.
+Accordingly, the balance amount of INR 29,53,546 has been included in deriving the fund position of the school, with the direction to the school to recover this amount from society within 30 days from the date of issue of this order.

-3. Clause 14 of this Directorate's Order No.F.DE/15 (56)/Act/2009/778 dated 11.02.2009 states "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up gradation and replacement of furniture, fixtures and equipment.
+2. Clause 14 of this Directorate's Order No.F.DE/15 (56)/Act/2009/778 dated 11.02.2009 states "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up gradation and replacement of furniture, fixtures and equipment.
 Development Fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made from this fund, will be kept in a separately maintained Development fund Account."